A Fourier representation of kernel Stein discrepancy with application to Goodness-of-Fit tests for measures on infinite dimensional Hilbert spaces: Kernel Stein discrepancy for Gibbs measures

 where $C_{b}^{\infty}(\bbR^{n})$ is the space of bounded, infinitely differentiable functions from $\bbR^{n}$ to $\bbR$. \begin{proposition} Under Assumptions \ref{ass:X} and \ref{ass:P_Q_assumptions} the space $\calF C_b^{\infty}(\calX)$ lies within the domain of the generator of \eqref{eq:diffusion} and the generator takes the form \eqref{eq:grad_gen} on $\calF C_b^{\infty}(\calX)$. \end{proposition}

 The reason that $\calF C_{b}^{\infty}(\calX)$ is used to describe the action of the operator is that it is a large function space, being dense in many other spaces of interest.
 For the rest of this paper we use the form of the generator on $\calF C_{b}^{\infty}(\calX)$ and apply it to elements of an RKHS to construct the discrepancy.

-As mentioned before we will also investigate a vectorised version of the operator, as is done in the statistical machine learning and computational statistics literature.
+The operator \eqref{eq:grad_gen} is the generator of the diffusion \eqref{eq:diffusion}, which is an infinite dimensional, pre-conditioned analogue of the overdamped Langevin diffusion \eqref{eq:langevin_sde}.
+Therefore, it is natural to ask how the Langevin-Stein operator \eqref{eq:A_fd}, defined on $\bbR^{d}$, relates to \eqref{eq:grad_gen} when $\calX = \bbR^{d}$.
+The following example demonstrates the relation.